-Thus defendant must claim, regardless of the facts, that merchandise sold by plaintiff was purchased from distributors, giving rise to a supposed interference with contract.
-Yet the counterclaim not only fails to identify even one distributor with which S&L Vitamins supposedly did business; suggest defendant's factual grounds it does not even for alleging that such a distributor exists, nor any basis claiming that S&L Vitamins knew of defendant's alleged contracts with any particular distributors (as opposed to blank sample contracts submitted with defendant's correspondence), which even after being privy to defendant's allegations and extensive submissions made part of its pleadings - it still does not.
+Thus defendant must claim, regardless of the facts, that the merchandise sold by plaintiff was purchased from its distributors, giving rise to a supposed interference with contract.
+Yet the counterclaim not only fails to identify even one distributor with which S&L Vitamins supposedly did business; it does not even suggest defendant's factual grounds for alleging that such a distributor exists, nor any basis for claiming that S&L Vitamins knew of defendant's alleged contracts with any particular distributors (as opposed to blank sample contracts submitted with defendant's allegations and extensive submissions made part of its pleadings - it still does not.